kenperkins/typhoon/README.md

     blog/
     |-- articles/          # Contains your articles
     |-- public/            # Contains your assets (css, images, favicon)
-    |-- templates/         # Contains your haml template
+    |-- views/             # Contains your jade views
-      |-- article.jade     # Template used to render an article
+      |-- article.jade     # Used to render an article
-      |-- error.jade       # Template used when there is a http error (404, 500)
+      |-- error.jade       # Used when there is a http error (404, 500) in production
       |-- layout.jade      # Frame that is used to render each content page
-      |-- list.jade        # Template used to render a list of articles
+      |-- list.jade        # Used to render a list of articles
-      |-- feed.jade        # Template used to render rss feed (optional)
+      |-- feed.jade        # Used to render the RSS feed (optional)
     |- configs.js          # Typhoon configurations
     |- index.js            # Node entry-point

+A full documentation of available locals for each view is available [here](//github.com/cjoudrey/typhoon/blob/master/docs/views.md).

 # Node entry-point - index.js